By Jeffrey Snider of Alhambra

 I think that explains why there may be continued reluctance against debt on the part of households to begin with, only some of which might be relevant right now in terms of lending standards that subject potential borrowers to more fundamental and holistic analysis along these lines.
 The debt imbalance is still highly imbalanced and without an actual recovery there is no reason to believe that US households will suddenly embrace debt again as they once did for far too long – based on the worst possible asset side foundations.
 I have little doubt that is the reason this third round of asset bubbles in household net worth has been revealed as so highly inefficient; asset prices rise again for a third time but it doesn’t lead to economic activity as the debt-transmission channel of monetary policy is clogged by reversion in all these prior shifts and behavioral changes.

 Having been burned badly in the last one, Americans don’t seem eager to go that far back into debt without the actual income of a true recovery as its basis.
 It produces the Catch-22 of current cycle “stimulus” – policy expects that increased borrowing will result from low interest rates alone, and that will lead to more jobs and thus more borrowing and then more jobs again; households are instead waiting for the jobs and actual income gains first before borrowing and then leading to more jobs.
 Without the borrowing at the front as policy expects, there just aren’t any jobs (at the margins), so it isn’t surprising to find so little actual borrowing and repeated failure in “stimulus.”
 Over the long run, that would be a terrific result if it weren’t for the continued disruption of especially monetary policy that will not get out of the way of a real recovery.
 The potential is there, only central banks will not accept any recovery that doesn’t come from financial factors first.
-Therefore, they keep appealing to debt even when nobody (on the household side) but policymakers seems to have a place for it.Subscribe to NFTRH Premium for your 40-55 page weekly report, interim updates and NFTRH+ chart and trade ideas or the free eLetter for an introduction to our work.
-Or simply keep up to date with plenty of public content at NFTRH.com and Biiwii.com.
-Also, you can follow via Twitter @BiiwiiNFTRH, StockTwits, RSS or sign up to receive posts directly by email (right sidebar).
+Therefore, they keep appealing to debt even when nobody (on the household side) but policymakers seems to have a place for it.Subscribe to NFTRH Premium for an in-depth weekly market report, interim updates and NFTRH+ chart and trade ideas; or the free eLetter for an introduction to our work.
+You can also keep up to date with plenty of actionable public content at NFTRH.com.
+Or follow via Twitter @BiiwiiNFTRH, StockTwits or RSS.
+Also check out the quality market writers at Biiwii.com.